mjfusa/Sample-MSIX-PowerShell/readme.md

   ]
 }
 ```
-Also include is a sample config.json showing how to setup [PSF Tracing](https://docs.microsoft.com/en-us/windows/msix/psf/package-support-framework#use-the-trace-fixup).
+Also included is a sample config.json showing how to setup [PSF Tracing](https://docs.microsoft.com/en-us/windows/msix/psf/package-support-framework#use-the-trace-fixup).
 See config-trace.json.

 Here are the steps for installing the certificate the that sample MSIX is signed with: